Arshad Malik

-Air Marshal Arshad Mahmood Malik was a 3 Star retired officer in the Pakistan Air Force and the Chief Executive Officer of Pakistan International Airlines from 2019 to 2022.
+Arshad Mahmood Malik is a retired three-star officer in the Pakistan Air Force who served as the CEO of Pakistan International Airlines from 2019 to 2022.

 Career in Pakistan Air Force

 Before joining PIA, Air Marshal Malik was the Vice Chief of Air Staff (VCAS), of Pakistan Air Force (PAF).

 During his career in PAF, he flew various trainer and fighter aircraft; and, commanded a fighter squadron, a flying wing, an operational air base and a regional air command.

-He has also overseen and coordinated the development, manufacturing of JF-17 Thunder fighter aircraft, induction of transport aircraft like IL-78 and C-130.
+He has also overseen and coordinated the development and manufacturing of JF-17 Thunder fighter aircraft, induction of transport aircraft like IL-78 and C-130.
 He has led sale of JF-17 Thunder aircraft and Super Mashak aircraft.
 Air Marshal Malik has served as Board Chairman of Pakistan Aeronautical Complex, Kamra.

 His staff appointments include Personal Staff Officer to Chief of the Air Staff, Director Operations Project, Director Operational Requirement and Development, Assistant Chief of Air Staff (OR&D), Chief Project Director JF-17, Deputy Chief of the Air Staff (Personnel) at Air Headquarters and Vice Chief of the Air Staff.

 He is a graduate of Combat Commanders’ School, Air War College, National Defence University and Air Command and Staff College, United States of America.